 All bridges on the project are complete with the exception of the IH 20 main lane overpass.
-For this remaining bridge, the concrete deck is about halfway complete, and the contractor is installing overhangs, permanent metal decking, and deck panels in preparation for the installation of the remaining deck.
+The concrete deck is mostly complete, and the contractor completed the installation of overhang forms, permanent metal decking, and deck panels in December in preparation for placing the remaining deck.
+Installation of the deck on the final bridge spans is anticipated in January 2018.
+Rip rap construction is complete at all bridge abutment locations with the exception of Davis Branch, Davis Branch Tributary, and CR 431.